alanna-jc/AutoEncoder_Anomaly_Detector/README.md

-# Library of AutoEncoder designs for Anomaly Detection
+# Library of Autoencoder designs for Anomaly Detection

 Each branch is its own design.
 Ran and designed on Google Colab